quixio/quix-docs/docs/apis/query-api/setup.md

 To obtain a PAT, log in to Quix, and click on your profile icon in the top right corner, then click `Personal Access Tokens`.
 You can then generate a PAT with a lifetime suitable for your use case.

-Alternatively, log in to the Quix Portal, and click `Settings` in the main left-hand navigation.
+Alternatively, log in to Quix, and click `Settings` in the main left-hand navigation.
 Then, for a specific environment, click `APIs and tokens`.

 In the `APIs and tokens` dialog, you can click `Personal Access Tokens` to generate PATs, or a Streaming Token for use with the Quix Streams client library.